Acro-polis/economic-model/README.md

 * Launch Matlab and navigate to the project root /economic-model
 * Set your path to /economic-model and include all subfolders

-### Running Network generation - generateHybridNetwork.m
+### Running Network Generation - generateHybridNetwork.m

 * The input file is named inputFile_Hybrid.txt.
 * You can generate an input file from the script named makeHybridInputFile.m, but you don't have to.